Beautiful Off-the-Grid Yurt with Heating in Monticello, Southeast UtahMonticello, Utah (United States)

-The site lights up the night quickly with the almighty power of the sun.
 It's equipped with a small solar system power for basic appliances, including lamps, so guests can snuggle up on the couch and read about the next day's adventure.
 The kitchen area has a sink plumbed to the outside for washing dishes inside of the yurt—though there is no running water.
-There is also a double burner stove, as well as all necessary cookware and tableware.
+There is also a double burner stove, with all necessary cookware and tableware.

-Sheets, blankets, propane, and a 55-gallon drum of water is provided during spring, summer, and fall, and two five-gallon jugs of water are provided for guests to fill up in town during winter.
+Sheets, blankets, propane, and a 55-gallon drum of water is provided during spring, summer, and fall—approx mid April-mid Oct—and two five-gallon jugs of water are provided for guests to fill up in town during winter—approx Nov-Mar.
 Guests are asked to bring extra water if they think they'll need more.
 In addition, guests can fill up with water in the town of Monticello at the Discover Center, which is just 15 minutes from the yurt.

-Wood is also provided during the winter months, from November to February, but during spring through fall, guests will be responsible for bringing their own wood.
+Wood is also provided during the winter months, from approx November to March, but during spring through fall, guests will be provided one bundle, and will responsible for bringing their own additional wood.
 Guests must also chop their own kindling and bring newspaper for starting fires in the wood-burning stove.
-Read More

 - Dining table